History Graduate Student Handbook

 Leave of Absence Policy

 Students are expected to enroll each long semester (fall and spring term; summer is optional) to make progress toward their degree.
-However, they may need to interrupt their progress by “stopping out” for a short period due to personal or family exigency.
+However, they may need to interrupt their progress by “stopping out” for a brief period due to personal or family exigency.
 While there is an expectation of enrollment each semester, there is no specific continuous enrollment requirement.
 For that reason, the Graduate College does not require notification if a student decides not to enroll in a given semester.
 However, the student may want to inform their advisor that they are stopping out.
 In those cases, the student may complete the Leave of Absence Form for Master’s Degree, Specialist Degree, and Pre-Candidacy Doctoral Degree Students form and provide it to their advisor.
 The program should then provide the form to The Graduate College to expedite readmission.
 Please note that if the student has exceeded the six-year time limit to complete a master's degree, they must contact their graduate advisor to request a time extension.

 Please review the reapplication process for returning to the university after stopping out.